Mitch Garver Preview, Player Props: Rangers vs. Astros

 Mitch Garver At The Plate

-- Garver has reached base via a hit in 42 games this season (of 64 played), and had multiple hits in 16 of those games.
+- Garver has picked up a hit in 43 of 65 games this year, with multiple hits 16 times.

-- He has hit a home run in 21.9% of his games this year, and 6.4% of his chances at the plate.
+- In 21.5% of his games this season, he has hit a long ball, and 6.3% of his trips to the dish.

-- Garver has had at least one RBI in 39.1% of his games this season (25 of 64), with more than one RBI eight times (12.5%).
-He has also accounted for three or more of his team's runs in four contests.
+- Garver has had an RBI in 25 games this season (38.5%), including eight multi-RBI outings (12.3%).
+He has also driven home three or more of his team's runs in four contests.

-- In 42.2% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (9.4%).
+- He has scored in 27 games this season (41.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.